DoctorWkt/unix_timesharing_paper/README.md

 There may also be a version of the paper from around 1972 which is still in the Nokia Bell Labs archives.
 This has yet to be confirmed.

+I have separated each of the sections of the paper into several Markdown files; this makes it easier for the changes in each version to be compared.

+## The Mid-1971 Draft of the Paper

+The draft of the paper, written by Dennis Ritchie in mid-1971, has these
+sections:

+1. Introduction
+2. Hardware
+3. The File System
+4. Implementation of the File System
+5. The Shell
+6. Census of Special Files
+7. Traps
+8. Some Commands